 To create a successful learning and development strategy, you must put the learner first.
 While that seems like common sense, many HR departments and L&D developers fail to do so.
 Instead of prioritizing learner needs, they prioritize organization goals.
+Start with creating learner personas to help you focus your L&D initiatives.

 That’s understandable, at least to an extent.
 After all, the organization’s goals should guide L&D to a degree.
 What’s being learned should ultimately support the organization in achieving important goals.
 However, that strategy omits the learner, the most crucial part of the equation.